-North Tees and Hartlepool NHS Foundation Trust’s Disability Staff Network has launched a series of videos of group members talking about the issues they tackle every day.
+The Trust’s disability staff network has launched a series of videos of group members talking about the issues they tackle every day.

 The short, but moving testimonials include staff talking candidly about dealing with mental health, autism, myalgic encephalomyelitis (ME) and multiple sclerosis.

 Nurse talks through her experience of working with multiple sclerosis

 Interviewer: We’re joined today by a Trust nurse who would rather not reveal her name or identity on camera.
 It’s quite a personal story she’s got to tell.
 Could you start by telling us a little bit about your condition please?

 Nurse: I was diagnosed with multiple sclerosis (MS) in the 1990s.
 It started off where I had a lot of headaches and I lost my balance.
 When they did a lumbar puncture they diagnosed me with MS.

 Interviewer: And how does that affect you in your everyday life?

 Nurse: Just getting out of bed in the morning.
 The tiredness is the worst.

 You’re tired when you get up and it gets worse as you go along the day.
 You can sleep for about 10 minutes or so while trying to have a sleep in the afternoon but you never get to be a very active person who has loads of energy.
 You just exist during the day.

 Interviewer: I notice you walk with a cane as well so it affects your mobility as well?